GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

 Omni is called to make reservations at aggregates.
 For details on how Omni is called as a library here, see libstitch/src/rspec.py

+Note: This example needs testing, and has not been updated to work with AM API v3.
+See "Future Work" and "Current Caveats" below.

 ------------------------------------------------------------------
 Usage:
 ------------------------------------------------------------------